12 Best Social Sharing Plugins For WordPress In 2014

 9. Social Network Tabs For WordPress

-You can choose various positions for this widget to appear, customise colours and the plugin also supports custom CSS.
+You can choose various positions for this widget to appear, customize colors and the plugin also supports custom CSS.

 This plugin makes it easy for your blogs readers to follow you on the social networks that they are most active on and interact with your updates.